pwndside/pwndside.github.io/content/posts/arctic-htb.md

 draft: false
 hidemeta: false
 comments: false
+summary: "Windows machine with a fmtp port running ColdFusion v8, thanks to a RCE vuln we have obtained access to the user.
+The privEsc is similar as Bastard machine taking advantage of Chimichurri.exe exploit."
 description: "Windows machine with a fmtp port running ColdFusion v8, thanks to a RCE vuln we have obtained access to the user.
 The privEsc is similar as Bastard machine taking advantage of Chimichurri.exe exploit."
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs